 The intent of Permanent Guardianship is to create a relationship between a child and a caretaker which is permanent and self-sustaining and creates a permanent family for the child without having to terminate the parental rights of the child’s parents.

-- Only a blood relative or foster parent(s) of the child may serve as a Permanent Guardian.
+- Only a relative, foster parent(s) or guardian of the child may serve as a permanent guardian.

 The Responsibilities of a Permanent Guardian

 Assuming the Court places no limitations in the Permanent Guardianship Order, the Permanent Guardian will be responsible for providing for the child both physically and emotionally.
 The Guardian must provide a healthy and safe living environment, an education and all the necessary and appropriate medical treatment, including but not limited to medical, dental and psychiatric care.
 Furthermore, the Permanent Guardian will be responsible for making the following decisions:

 - Right to marry or enlist in the military;

 - Welfare and upbringing; AND